-- " Integrity: Ethics and integrity are the foundation of our brand, and are our guiding principles for all that we do. - " Safety: Our top priority is safety not only for our employees, but also for everyone in our operations. - " Respect: Halliburton values diversity and equality, which make our Company stronger, more innovative, and better positioned for success.
-Halliburton is committed to inclusion across race, gender, nationality, religion, identity, experience, and any other unique attribute.
-We are honest with ourselves, and we welcome different viewpoints and empower each other to be authentic.
+- " Integrity: Ethics and integrity are the foundation of our brand and the guiding principles for all we do. - " Safety: Priority number one.
+We are focused on our own personal safety as well as the safety of others. - " Respect: We value diversity and equality.
+It makes us stronger, more innovative, and better positioned for success.
+We are committed to inclusion across race, gender, nationality, religion, identity, experience, and any other unique attribute.
+We are honest with ourselves, welcome different viewpoints, and empower each other to be authentic.